Here are five ways to round numbers in R:

 Method 3: Using ceiling()

 The ceiling() function rounds up the value to the nearest integer.
-It is helpful in rounding up regardless of the decimal value.
-The output value >= the input value.
+It helps round up regardless of the decimal value.
+The output value is greater than or equal to the input value.

 For example, ceiling(2.3) gives us 3.
 The real-life application for the ceiling is allocating space/resources.